 As we navigate the technological advancements that are shaping modern medicine, a fundamental grasp of Artificial Intelligence (AI) and its various subdomains is crucial.

-Distinguishing between Artificial Intelligence (AI), Machine Learning (ML), and Deep Learning (DL) can initially appear perplexing due to their intertwined terminologies and concepts, but it’s a necessary step in order to gain a better understanding of how exactly AI and its subdomains operate.
+Distinguishing between Artificial Intelligence (AI), Machine Learning (ML), and Deep Learning (DL) can initially appear perplexing due to their intertwined terminologies and concepts, but it’s a necessary step to better understand how AI and its subdomains operate.

 Read your next ECG with AI